Last updated at 14:54, 21 Sep 2017 Uploaded at 18:48, 31 Jul 2017

 A seperated .esp file is included with patched versions of all eight official add-ons released by Bethesda.

 Patch for Purists is dedicated to the many players who contributed to this patch in one way or the other.
-Without their commitment this would not exist.
-This patch started initially as an complement of the Unofficial Morrowind Patch 1.6.3b by Thepal which, although a little bit outdated, seems to be the praised standard for player made patches.
+Without their commitment and permission this would not exist.
+This patch started initially as a complement to the Unofficial Morrowind Patch 1.6.3b by Thepal which, although a little bit outdated, seems to be the praised standard for player made patches.
 Because the logs of this former patch are vague and limited, it is not possible to find out exactly who contributed to this.
 To prevent a similar issue, I have made a complete and transparent log of used fixes.
 An additional advantage is that everyone can see what and how things are fixed.

 Thanks to Bethesda Softworks for developing Morrowind and the Construction Set.